wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-app-service-environment-intro.md

 For details on the available compute resource sizes supported in an Azure Environment, consult the [Azure Pricing][AppServicePricing] page and review the available options for Azure Environments in the Premium pricing tier.

 ## Virtual Network Support ##
-An Azure Environment can either be created in a pre-existing regional classic "v1" virtual network, or a new regional classic "v1" virtual network ([more info on virtual networks][MoreInfoOnVirtualNetworks]).
-Since an Azure Environment always exists in a regional virtual network, and more precisely within a subnet of a regional virtual network, you can leverage the security features of virtual networks to control both inbound and outbound network communications.
+An Azure Environment can be created in **either** an Azure Resource Manager virtual network, **or** a classic deployment model virtual network ([more info on virtual networks][MoreInfoOnVirtualNetworks]).
+Since an Azure Environment always exists in a virtual network, and more precisely within a subnet of a virtual network, you can leverage the security features of virtual networks to control both inbound and outbound network communications.

 You can use [network security groups][NetworkSecurityGroups] to restrict inbound network communications to the subnet where an Azure Environment resides.
 This allows you to run apps behind upstream devices and services such as web application firewalls, and network SaaS providers.